mdegis/machine-learning/README.md

 * Plot data with decision line by using Naive Bayes, and save it in 'test.png'
 * Calculate accuracy (sklearn build-in)

+### 002:

+* Same thing done in exercises 01 however, this time with SVM and linear kernal.

 ## Project:

 Before try to run any of the assignments, please run 'startup.py' in 'tools' directory.
 This will automatically install e-mail data set and extract it (which is about 423 MB in tgz, 1.4 GB when decompressed).